Socotra cormorant

 The Socotra cormorant (Phalacrocorax nigrogularis) is a threatened species of cormorant that is endemic to the Persian Gulf and the south-east coast of the Arabian Peninsula.
 It is also sometimes known as the Socotran cormorant or, more rarely, as the Socotra shag.
 Individuals occasionally migrate as far west as the Red Sea coast.
 Despite its name, it was only confirmed in 2005 that it breeds on the Socotra islands in the Indian Ocean.

 The Socotra cormorant is an almost entirely blackish bird with a total length of about 80 cm.
 In breeding condition, its forecrown has a purplish gloss and its upperparts have a slaty-green tinge, there are a few white plumes around the eye and neck and a few white streaks at the rump.
 Its legs and feet are black and its gular skin blackish.
 All these deviations from pure black are less marked outside the breeding season.

 There is little information on this species' foraging or diet.
-Like all cormorants its dives for its food.
+Like all cormorants, it dives for its food.
 Older reports suggest that it can stay submerged for up to 3 minutes, which is high for a cormorant and suggests that it would be capable of deep diving.
-However, there are also reports of foraging in flocks, and this is more usually seen in cormorants that feed in mid-water.
+However, there are also reports of foraging in flocks, and this is usually seen in cormorants that feed in mid-water.

 The birds are highly gregarious, with roosting flocks of 250,000 having been reported, and flocks of up to 25,000 at sea.

 Some authors, such as Paul Johnsgard, place this species, along with a number of other related cormorants, in a genus Leucocarbo.